Digital Marketing for Financial Advisors

 But there are ways to make everyone happy.

-Either way, we always need to stay letter-perfect on marketing compliance.
+Either way, we must always maintain strict adherence to marketing compliance.

 Online reviews are one of the biggest drivers of “social proof”.
 In fact, according to an INC.com survey, 84 percent of people trust online reviews as much as a recommendation from a friend.
 68% of people form an opinion after reading between one to six online reviews.